 Since 1991, STARS has been devoted to improving the quality of science education in North Central Texas.
 The STARS Program has grown to serve over 6,000 teachers and 35,000 students in 2,000 schools in the Dallas-Fort Worth area.
 STARS includes more than 20 separate programs and projects, which are available – free of charge – to teachers and students in the state of Texas.

 Summer Undergraduate Research Fellowship Program (SURF)

 SURF is an intensive summer research training experience designed for college students who are preparing for careers in biological research.
-Fellows spend 10 weeks pursuing individual research projects in the laboratories of UT Southwestern Graduate School faculty members.
+Fellows spend 10 weeks pursuing individual research projects in the laboratories of faculty members in the UT Southwestern graduate school.

 TORS (Taskforce for Obesity Research)

 UT Dallas Green Fellows

 The Green Fellows program provides a semester-long intensive research training experience for undergraduates at UT Dallas that will lead to an understanding of the planning, discipline, and teamwork involved in addressing basic research problems in the biological sciences.
 Green Fellows pursue individual research projects under the direction of the graduate school faculty at UT Southwestern's Graduate School for Biomedical Sciences.